 Collins sets up a dichotomy between being one and two to further his point that a grown-up cannot possibly understand what the poem’s speaker is experiencing; the adult is simply far too old.
 The speaker argues that there is a simplicity of being one, but that simplicity changes to “beautiful complexity” when the child turns to he or she are able to comprehend more.
 The speaker then reflects back on his own childhood, saying that because it was not long ago, he remembers everything.

 Collins sweetly shows the complexity of a child’s mind and imagination.
 The speaker remembers not how he pretended to be a wizard or soldier or prince, but how he actually was those things at the ages of four and seven, and nine.
 It is also interesting that Collins includes the fantasies of the child when he was nine, just one year earlier.
 There is something about turning ten that means these dreams must—and will—come to an end.

-The third stanza is in stark contrast to the second, and the Collins signifies this change by starting the first line with “but.”
-He writes, “But now I am mostly at the window…” The speaker takes us back to the present and how he is feeling on the cusp of ten.
+These stanzas is in stark contrast to the second, and Collins signifies this change by starting the first line with “but.”
+He writes, “But now I am mostly at the window…” The speaker takes us back to the present and how he is feeling on the cusp often.
 He seems to see only the negative: the way the light on his treehouse looks so serious, and the way his bicycle leans against the garage with all of its speed pizazz gone.
 The speaker is also watching all of this occur from inside, as opposed to outside where the light and his bicycle are.